 - The laws of the country to which personal data is transferred ensure an adequate level of data protection; or

-- The transfer is subject to data protection clauses approved by the European Commission or is subject to the EU-US Privacy Shield.
+- The transfer is subject to safeguards such as data protection clauses approved by the European Commission, certifications, codes of conduct, binding corporate rules or legally binding and enforceable instruments.

 For more information about the safeguards relating to personal data transfers outside of the EEA, please contact us at ‘email@example.com’.